alexandrelucchesi/exoticdev.github.io/pages/about.md

 I don't know about the place you live, but here in Brazil everything is still so object-oriented...
-I wonder if it has something to do with our colonization process, you know, all that imperative culture brought by our fellow Portuguese conquerors...
+I wonder if it has something to do with our colonization process, you know, all that "empiretive" culture brought by our fellow Portuguese conquerors...

 Jokes apart, this blog is an old plan that I've decided to put in practice so that I can share my findings and opinions on software development, with strong